HariniJeyaraman/PyTorchChallengeScholarship2018-19/papers/interesting_papers.md

 ## Interesting papers

-All of these papers have been collected randomly either from Slack or by simply chance.
+All of these papers have been collected randomly either from Slack workspace of the challenge or by curiosity.

 | Title | Code | Summary |
 |:-------:|:------:|:---_---:|